 Here are a few things that handwriting experts look for in determining your personality based on your signature alone:

-- Small letters in your signature may be an indicator that you are shy, possibly quiet and withdrawn.
+Small letters in your signature may be an indicator that you are shy, possibly quiet and withdrawn.
 A small signature does, however, say that you are meticulous and can stay focused on tasks that require a high level of concentration.
-If the letters are extremely tiny, this may be an indicator that you are stingy and a bit egotistical.

 YOU'RE THRIFTY; RATIONAL AND SELF-DISCIPLINED

 Larger than life letters are the trademark of am outspoken person with a very large self-conficence.
 Generally someone that loves attention.
 It's been said before that you could be a bit dreamy and sometimes even naive.

 YOU CAN BE DREAMY, INDEPENDENT, NAIVE, OUTSPOKEN AND LOUD.